aramis-lab/clinica-pydra-freesurfer/README.md

 Pydra tasks for FreeSurfer.

-[Pydra] is a dataflow engine which provides a set of lightweight abstractions for DAG construction, manipulation, and distributed execution.
+[Pydra][pydra] is a dataflow engine which provides a set of lightweight abstractions for DAG construction, manipulation, and distributed execution.

-[FreeSurfer] is a neuroimaging toolkit for processing, analyzing, and visualizing human brain MR images.
+[FreeSurfer][freesurfer] is a neuroimaging toolkit for processing, analyzing, and visualizing human brain MR images.

 This project exposes some of FreeSurfer's utilities as Pydra tasks to facilitate their incorporation into more advanced processing workflows.

 ## Available interfaces